Hawaii man sentenced to 20 years in prison for raping teens

-HILO, Hawaii (AP) - A Hawaii man has been sentenced to 20 years in prison for raping two teens at knifepoint.
+HILO, Hawaii (AP) - A Hawaii man has been sentenced to 20 years in prison for raping two teens at knifepoint, a news report said.

-The Hawaii Tribune-Herald reported Monday that 40-year-old Oran Charles Kita was sentenced in circuit court Monday.
+Oran Charles Kita, 40, was sentenced in Hilo Circuit Court Monday, The Hawaii Tribune-Herald reported Monday.

-Kita pleaded guilty in July to charges including 15 counts of first-degree sexual assault, seven counts of third-degree sexual assault, and two counts each of kidnapping and terroristic threatening.
+Kita pleaded guilty in July to 15 counts of first-degree sexual assault, seven counts of third-degree sexual assault, two counts each of kidnapping and terroristic threatening, and one count of simple marijuana possession.

-Authorities say the female victims were 19 and 17 at the time of the December 2015 attack while they were hiking near Hilo on the Big Island.
+The female victims were 19 and 17 at the time of the December 2015 attack while they were hiking near Hilo on the Big Island, authorities said.

+The teens told police Kita offered to show them a nearby waterfall and then led them to a remote area, where he brandished a knife and assaulted them.
-Police say Kita was already wanted on an unrelated felony marijuana cultivation charge when he was arrested the next day.

-Kita has been in custody at Hawaii Community Correctional Center since his arrest and will receive credit for time served.
+Kita was already wanted on an unrelated felony marijuana cultivation charge when he was arrested the next day.
+He has been in custody at Hawaii Community Correctional Center in Hilo since his arrest and will receive credit for time served, authorities said.

+Judge Greg Nakamura handed down the sentence as part of a plea deal with prosecutors.

+In return for Kita’s guilty pleas, prosecutors agreed to not seek extended terms of imprisonment for the 15 Class A felony charges that could have subjected Kita to a life sentence with the possibility of parole.

 Information from: Hawaii Tribune-Herald, http://www.hawaiitribune-herald.com/